DigitalArcPlatform/digitalarcplatform.github.io/pages/index.md

 - Kalani Craig
 - Jazma Sutton

-## Values
-The DigitalArc team to uphold [these values] in fulfilling the social justice goal of our work. (https://claudiatests.github.io/values/)

 ### About this Jekyll Theme
 While the DigitalArc design theme doesn't need to be customized, you can if you have the expertise.
 <p><a href="http://digitalarcplatform.kalanicraig.com" target="_blank" class=button>Find out more</a></p>